SpookyTaru/supdevinci/README.md

 ## CICD

 1. Create a CICD pipeline that automatique the deployment of the whole app (all the services)
 2. Make use of Kubernetes namespaces in order to have `dev`and `prod` environments.
+Please make sure the `prod` deployment is triggered from web and provide manualy the image to be deployed.
 3. Please make sure your pipeline deploy different version of the app in each environement.

 ## BONUS